ethereum/ethereum-org-website/src/content/contributing/adding-wallet/index.md

 - ensure that all wallets and dapps listed still fulfil our criteria
 - verify there aren't products that have been suggested that meet more of our criteria than the ones currently listed

+Ethereum.org is maintained by the open source community & we rely on the community to help keep this up to date.
+If you notice any information wallets that needs to be updated, please [open an issue](https://github.com/ethereum/ethereum-org-website/blob/dev/.github/ISSUE_TEMPLATE/suggest_wallet.yaml) or [pull request](https://github.com/ethereum/ethereum-org-website/pulls)!

 ## Terms of use {#terms-of-use}